intel/HPC-containers-from-Intel/containers/lammps/README.md

  * Get the lammps container
  * Source the compiler, mpi and mkl
  * Specify host names to run on in “hosts” file
- * Select a communication and Nextork fabric at runtime
+ * Select a communication and Network fabric at runtime

  Here is an example to run interactively on 4 node with 24 cores/socket/node setup on the cloud: